Dreamsorcerer/gnucash-gocardless-import/README.md

 # Importing bank transactions into GnuCash

 This script can be used to automatically import transactions from UK (and a few other countries) bank accounts.
+The download_transactions() function could also be used directly if you don't use GnuCash and just want the data.

 ## Get API access